scottzach1/Project-Beans/project_requirement/project-requirement.md

 The communication module is the software interface that will enable bi-directional communication between the rocket and the base station.
-The purpose of the communication module is centered around the establishing a connection with the rocket's antenna and the USB LoRa on the base station, and logging information about the state of the rocket during a flight.
+The purpose of the communication module is centered around the establishing a connection with the rocket's antenna and the USB LoRa interface at the base station.
+This is required forlogging information about the state of the rocket during flight.

 ##### Logical: Radio